Candice Storey Lee

 A model student-athlete at Bob Jones High School in Madison, Alabama, she was named to the 2022 class of the Huntsville-Madison County (Ala.)
 Athletic Hall of Fame.

 Beyond her duties at Vanderbilt, Lee is a leader in college athletics at a national level.
-She serves on the Southeastern Conference’s Council on Racial Equity and Social Justice and previously served on the executive committee of the Black Athletic Directors Alliance.
-A member of the NCAA Division I Men’s Basketball Competition Committee, she also formerly served as a member of the NCAA Women’s Basketball Rules Committee and as chair of the NCAA Division I Women’s Lacrosse Committee.
+She has served as a member of the NCAA Division I Men’s Basketball Competition Committee, NCAA Women’s Basketball Rules Committee and as chair of the NCAA Division I Women’s Lacrosse Committee.
+In 2025, she was appointed to serve on the NCAA Women’s Basketball Committee.
+She also previously served on the executive committee of the Black Athletic Directors Alliance

 Lee has also built deep roots as a longtime fixture in the Nashville community.
 She currently serves or has served on the boards of directors for the Tennessee Sports Hall of Fame and Nashville Sports Council.
 She was named a 2019–20 fellow of the Tennessee Independent Colleges and Universities Association’s executive leadership institute and is a graduate of the 2012 class of Leadership Nashville and the 2012 Vanderbilt Leadership Academy.
 In 2021, Lee received Peabody College’s Distinguished Alumna Award.
 Members of Vanderbilt’s student-athlete advisory committee awarded Lee their inaugural staff appreciation award in 2022 in recognition of her leadership through the COVID-19 pandemic.

 Lee is committed to a vision that one of the world’s preeminent academic institutions in one of the nation’s best cities can thrive in the most competitive athletic conference in college sports.
-Working in partnership with Chancellor Daniel Diermeier, she led development of the Vandy United Fund in 2021.
+Working in partnership with Chancellor Daniel Diermeier, she led development of the Vandy United Fund in 2021, part of the university’s historic Dare to Grow campaign.
 The unprecedented and ongoing investment in athletics reflects the university’s commitment to empowering student-athletes to realize their full potential on and off the field.

 Lee’s commitment to a well-rounded student-athlete experience is evident in Vanderbilt’s academic record.
 In 2023-24, five Commodore programs recorded perfect APR marks.
 During the spring semester, Vanderbilt student-athletes posted a collective 3.44 GPA, the 29th consecutive semester with an Athletics GPA of better than 3.00.
 In all, 49 student-athletes had perfect 4.0 GPAs, while 189 made the Dean’s List.